 How culinary school prepares students

 Launching any type of foodservice operation is incredibly difficult without having guidance from professionals and successful culinary entrepreneurs who possess real-word experience.
-At Auguste Escoffier’s Austin culinary school campus, students have the opportunity to work with successful culinary professionals from all over the world on both the cooking and business sides of the industry.
+At Auguste Escoffier School of Culinary Arts, students have the opportunity to work with successful culinary professionals from all over the world on both the cooking and business sides of the industry.

 For example, we offer a course called “Culinary Entrepreneurship” in which students will learn the ins and outs of creating and managing a culinary business.
 The course culminates in students creating and presenting a business plan for a foodservice operation.
 At the same time, students may take other courses that cover the history and culture of cuisines, the nutritional aspects of food and, of course, the art, finesse and craft of cooking.

 Even if you’re primarily interested in cooking above all else, it’s important for chefs to have a strong sense of the industry they’re getting themselves into.
-Whether you want to hone your craft, get into culinary entrepreneurship or both, the August Escoffier school of culinary arts in Austin provides a uniquely well-rounded program that you won’t find anywhere else.
+Whether you want to hone your craft, get into culinary entrepreneurship or both, the August Escoffier School of Culinary Arts provides a uniquely well-rounded program that you won’t find anywhere else.